Toothpaste Ingredients to Avoid

 The ingredients in children's toothpaste are important because children do not have the ability to spit before the age of six.
 To market their fluoride toothpaste to children, most brands add colorful dyes and candy flavors to make the child want to use the product.
 What they don't tell you is that if a child under the age of six swallows half of a tube of sparkly, bright colored fluoride toothpaste that tastes like bubble gum, it could be fatal.
 For children, it's best to choose a fluoride-free toothpaste.

 If you ask your dentist for a toothpaste to recommend, they will most likely recommend the brand most often delivered for free in sample sizes to their office.
-The sales representative will include a glossy research page or 2 with pictures, paid by the brand to motivate the dentist to recommend it.
-Therefore, the dentist becomes free advertisement for the toothpaste brand.
-Unfortunately, dentists are unaware of the harmful chemicals in toothpaste that they must warn their patients to avoid.
-The patient trusts the dentist's recommendation and buys the toothpaste.
+The sales representative will include a glossy research page or two with pictures, paid for by the brand to motivate the dentist to recommend it.
+Therefore, the dentist becomes a free advertiser for the toothpaste brand.
+Unfortunately, dentists are often unaware of the harmful chemicals in toothpaste that they must warn their patients to avoid.
+And the patient trusts the dentist's recommendation and buys the toothpaste.